arancauchi/dark-past/tromelin.md

 When they arrived, the new governor - a different man than the one who had condemned them - declared them free.

 They were offered passage back to Madagascar.
-They refused.

-They had spent fifteen years trying to leave one island.
-They weren't getting on another boat.
+Semiavou refused.
+She was afraid of being enslaved again.

+Fifteen years on that island, and she still trusted strangers less than she trusted the sand.

-The governor took three of them into his own home: the baby, his mother, and her mother.
+The governor took three of them into his own home: Semiavou, her mother, and her baby.
 Three generations of survivors.

-He baptized them and gave them new names.

-The baby was called Jacques - after the captain who saved them.
+They named the baby Jacques — after the captain who saved them.

 ---